ccjmne/blog/content/posts/javascript-generator-function.md

 ## Not just `for..of`

-With `ES6` also came a plethora of new syntaxes and `API`s designed to work with `iterable`s, including but not limited to:
+With `ES6` also came a slew of new syntaxes and `API`s designed to work with `iterable`s, including but not limited to:

 - The *spread operator* (`...`), which expands an `iterable` into individual